amiaopensource/ffmpeg-artschool/README.md

 Input 1: The video file to be reversed

+## difference.sh
+Performs a difference composite between the two input files.
+WARNING: This only works on files that are the same size

+Input 1: The first input file

+Input 2: The second input file

 ## tile.sh
 Based off the QCTools filter "Filmstrip".
 Tiles the input file, rows and columns can be defined